adidotio/wanderlust/README.md

 http://localhost:8080
 ```

----

-## 🔐 Authorization Logic (Important)

-* Listings:

-  * Only the user who created a listing can edit or delete it
-* Reviews:

-  * Only the user who wrote a review can delete it
-* Unauthorized access is blocked using middleware

----

-## 🚧 Future Improvements

-* Edit reviews functionality
-* Admin role for moderation
-* Image upload using Cloudinary
-* Pagination and search
-* API version of the project

----

-## 📖 Learning Outcome

-This project demonstrates:

-* How authentication works in Express apps
-* How to implement secure authorization
-* How to manage relationships in MongoDB
-* How middleware controls access
-* How real-world backend security is structured

----

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

----

 ## 📜 License